 Join Oonagh O’Dwyer from Wild Kitchen and share her knowledge and passion for all things to do with wild food on her guided walks.
 Discover many types of edible seaweeds, plants, flowers, herbs, berries and fruit and learn how to forage sustainably and safely with an expert by your side.

 The walk includes plant identification, recipes, seasonal tips and, of course, tasting the wild bounty that you collect.
 With your lunch or supper coming directly from nature, it’s an immersive experience that everyone can enjoy.

-Right in Dublin 8’s Liberties, Roe & Co Whiskey Distillery is a top-notch urban distillery and whiskey attraction.
-Step into this iconic former Guinness Power Station for an immersive journey from conception to creation.
+Right in the Liberties in Dublin City, Roe & Co Whiskey Distillery is a top-notch urban distillery and whiskey attraction.
+Step into this iconic former Guinness Power Station for aimmersive journey from conception to creation.